 10.1.
-The required security deposit amount will normally be six weeks rent.
-Cocoon Lettings & Management can hold the deposit as stakeholder which means we will not release the deposit to either party without the written agreement of both parties.
-A charge of £35 (plus VAT) will be made if we register the deposit on your behalf.
+The required security deposit amount will be no more than five weeks rent.
+Cocoon Lettings & Management hold the deposit as stakeholder which means we will not release the deposit to either party without the written agreement of both parties.
 Disputes must be resolved by the parties, My Deposits, or the court.

 11.1.
 Unless instructed to the contrary we will employ on your behalf an independent inventory company to produce and check the inventory at the commencement and termination of the tenancy.
-This is a compulsory requirement if we are providing our Rent Collection or Managed services.
+This is a compulsory requirement if we are providing our Managed service.

-11.2 The fees for the inventory and check-in at the commencement of the tenancy are payable by the tenant.
-The fee for the check-out at the end of the tenancy is payable by the landlord.
-The appropriate sums will be charged to both parties at the commencement of the let, except in the case of the check-out fee when the landlord is using our Rent Collection or Managed service.
+11.2 The fees for the inventory and check-in at the commencement of the tenancy and check out at the end of the tenancy are payable by the landlord.
+The appropriate sums will be charged at the commencement of the let except in the case of the check-out fee when the landlord is using our Rent Collection or Managed service.
 In this instance the fee will be deductible from the final month’s rent.

 13.1.
 The Electrical Equipment (Safety) Regulations 1994

 13.2.
-Please note that electrical testing of portable appliances is mandatory if we are approving our Managed service.
-In these instances Cocoon Lettings & Management will arrange for an inspection by a qualified electrician and deduct the relevant amount from your account.
+Please note that electrical testing of portable appliances is recommended if we are providing our Managed service.
+In these instances, Cocoon Lettings & Management can arrange for an inspection by a qualified electrician and deduct the relevant amount from your account.

 14.1.
 The above regulations were amended in 1993 and have set new levels of fire resistance for domestic upholstered furniture and furnishings.
 It is now an offence to ‘supply’ in the course of a business any furniture, which does not comply with the regulations.
 This includes supplying furniture as part of a residential property.
 The regulations apply to sofas, beds, bead heads, children’s furniture, garden furniture suitable for use in a dwelling, scatter cushions and pillows and other similar upholstered items.
 All furnished property available for rental must contain furniture that complies with the regulations.